 You believe independence and autonomy are very important aspects of human life, perhaps as a combination of a given right, a personal goal and a precious virtue to cultivate.
 They signify ownership and accountability to you.

-You like to be faced with challenges.
+You are comfortable when you are faced with challenges.
 In fact, you enjoy the adrenaline that motivates you.
-At the same time, you have a clear understanding that we are all interconnected, even in nonobvious ways, and that no one is really fully independent.
+The excitement of seeking to be successful, to win or to outperform others is a great feeling for you.